Blockchain-Technology-Lab/consensus-decentralization/docs/setup.md

 is set to False and no animated plots are generated.
 Note that this flag is ignored if `--plot` is set to False.

-All output files can then be found under the `output` directory, which is automatically created the first time the tool is run.
+All output files can then be found under the `output/` directory, which is automatically created the first time the tool is run.